gmalysa/db-filters/README.md

 ## TODOs

 Currently, select.order() and select.group() do not allow specifying fields from joined tables in the order by or group by clauses.
-This will be addressed in v0.1.2.
+This will be addressed in v0.1.2, and these functions will see significant changes to how they behave.

 Specifying functions of fields is not supported (i.e. will produce garbage SQL) for multitable JOINs, because it will attempt to prefix the table name onto the "field name" that actually consists of a function wrapping a field.
 An abstraction for functions will be introduced (eventually) to resolve this issue, hopefully in v0.1.2 or v0.1.3.

+select.join() and select.on() need to be improved to accept parameters with better formatting.
+Possibly introduce aliases for left, inner, and right joins in order to simplify usage in user code.

+Poor consistency for table numbering between where(), fields(), on(), etc. This needs to be made uniform, so that index 0 is always the primary table and index 1 is the first joined table, where currently 0 is sometimes the primary table and sometimes it is the first joined table.

 Complex relationships in WHERE conditions (or in SET clauses) are not supported.
 That is, you couldn't generate a query like "SET `count` = `count` + 1," nor could you produce something like "WHERE SUM(income) > threshold" without using a special handler.
 The latter will be resolved by a combination of introducing function abstractions as well as a scheme for generalizing the types of relationships to generate for key/value pairs (the goal here is simplicity of user code and reasonable abstractions, so simply slapping on more options, especially SQL-specific ones, to do this is suboptimal).
+The former is postponed until a reasonable approach presents itself.

 There is no good way to specify cross-table relationships in WHERE clauses on multitable JOINs.
 This is something I'm investigating (suggestions are welcome) to implement in a manner that is consistent with the idea of presenting a simple, flexible, and powerful interface for assigning these types of constraints, but as of yet I don't have a way to reduce this to filtering operations.
 This means that the only cross-table relationships that are supported are strict equality in the ON clause.